Pianizza di Sopra (504 m a.s.l.) is located on the border of Caldaro and Appiano, idyllically surrounded by vineyards.

 Image gallery: Pianizza di Sopra

 Today the church is located in the heart of an attractive village centre.
-It is dedicated to S. John, dates back the the late Gothic period and is surrounded by ancient farmsteads such as the Wohlgemuth residence that boasts typical characteristics of the Oltradige construction style.
+It is dedicated to S. John, dates back to the late Gothic period and is surrounded by ancient farmsteads such as the Wohlgemuth residence that boasts typical characteristics of the Oltradige construction style.